-Soil biology is influenced in so many ways, intensive farming, crop rotations, tillage, spreading techniques, flooding and drought, the list goes on.
+Soil biology is influenced in so many ways: intensive farming, crop rotations, tillage, spreading techniques, flooding and drought, the list goes on.
 But now, in this new age of massive pressure from climate change, farmers want to make the difference.

-We have also teamed up with Nutrel Products to promote the use of complimentary foliar nutrition instead of broad applications of bagged fertiliser to reduce the impact of nutrient waste to the environment.
-Foliar feeds are targeted to the specific crops needs, both in concentration and timing, essential for optimising yield.
+We have also teamed up with Nutrel Products to promote the use of complimentary foliar nutrition instead of broad applications of bagged fertiliser to reduce the impact of nutrient waste leaching to the environment.
+Foliar feeds are targeted to the specific crop's needs, both in concentration and timing, essential for optimising yield.

-Application of any agricultural product is dependant on the sprayer (both the equipment and the person!).
-This is obviously critical for bacteria, but also for efficient use of other pH dependant products.
+Application of any agricultural product is dependent on the sprayer (both the equipment and the person!).
+This is obviously critical for bacteria, but also for efficient use of other pH dependent products.
 Most of Ireland suffers from water hardness making the mixing of mineral nutrients and some herbicides/pesticides very difficult.
 We now have a range of products to ensure your hard water does not impede the efficacy of your sprays – again, with environmental impact in mind.